Find A Dealer Near You!

 The American Association of Radon Scientists and Technologists (AARST) is the leading professional scientific radon association in the country, focusing on improving radon research and testing.
-The AARST recently released a policy statement calling on the federal government to take serious steps for addressing this dangerous health risk.
+The AARST recently released a policy statement calling on the federal government to take serious steps to address this dangerous health risk.

 AARST President Shawn Price addressed the limitations of current policies, stating, "The goals of the 1988 Indoor Radon Abatement Act have not been achieved.
 The few policies implemented to date by the U.S. EPA have failed to adequately address that silent deadly killer."
 The AARST outlined several key steps that they feel are essential for reducing indoor radon exposure.